sreyadhar/National-Park-Service-Fire-Hazard-Classification/README.md

 (last accessed on 10 Oct 2020).
 An overview of the dataset has been given in table 1.
 •	We divided the dataset into nine different tables in the SQL database.

+PROPOSED ANALYSIS:
+•	Performing EDA (.ipynb notebook)
+•	Data Cleaning
+•	Suitable Data Imputation
+•	Dividing the data into train and test sets
+•	Feature importance analysis
+•	ML algorithms
+•	Summary	CONCLUSION:
+●	Ensemble methods like random Forest and XGBoost are performing well in predicting ‘Rating’ variable against Wild Fire hazards!
+●	Sigmoid kernel from SVM is not performing in a desirable manner.
+●	Suitable ML algorithms would be depending on dataset.
+No Hands-on rule!!

+CONCLUSION:
+●	Ensemble methods like random Forest and XGBoost are performing well in predicting ‘Rating’ variable against Wild Fire hazards!
+●	Sigmoid kernel from SVM is not performing in a desirable manner.
+●	Suitable ML algorithms would be depending on dataset.
+No Hands-on rule!!